josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/🏛_british_museum_act_1963_futility.md

 # 🏛 British Museum Act (1963 Futility)
 **First created:** 2025-09-13 | **Last updated:** 2025-09-13
-*How a statute written in the afterglow of empire turned looted artefacts into a permanent collection, locking restitution into a cycle of exhaustion and denial*
+*How a statute written in the afterglow of empire turned looted artefacts into a permanent collection, locking restitution into a cycle of exhaustion and denial.*

 ---